-The history of Azerbaijan-NATO relationship dates back to March 1992, when Azerbaijan together with some Central and Eastern European countries, joined a newly established consultative forum – the North Atlantic Cooperation Council (NACC), which was transformed into the Euro-Atlantic Partnership Council later in 1997.
-On May 4, 1994, the Republic of Azerbaijan joined the NATO-led “Partnership for Peace” (PFP) program.
-Within the framework of cooperation with NATO Ministry of Defence utilizes Partnership for Peace (PfP) program, Individual Partnership Action Plan (IPAP), Planning and Review Process, Operational Capability Concept (OCC), Partnership Staff Post (PSP), Defence Education Enhancement Program (DEEP), Science for Peace and Security (SPS) program and other essential partnership mechanisms of NATO.
+On May 4th, 1994, the Republic of Azerbaijan joined the NATO-led “Partnership for Peace” (PFP) program.
+Within the framework of cooperation with NATO, Ministry of Defense utilizes Partnership for Peace Program (PfP), Individual Partnership Action Plan (IPAP), Planning and Review Process (PARP), Operational Capability Concept Evaluation and Feedback Program (OCC), Partnership Staff Post (PSP), Defense Education Enhancement Program (DEEP), Science for Peace and Security (SPS) program and other essential partnership mechanisms of NATO.

 Individual Partnership Action Plan (IPAP) and activities within Planning and Review Process (PARP)

 The Planning and Review Process (PARP) aims to uphold the development of forces and capabilities by partners that are able to cooperate alongside NATO allies in crisis response operations and other activities such as promoting security and stability.
 It provides a structural approach for enhancing interoperability and capabilities of partner forces that could be made available to the Alliance for multinational training, exercises and operations.
 PARP is a biennial process open to all NATO partners.
 The most of partnership goals adopted by the Republic of Azerbaijan within PARP, refer to the Ministry of Defense.
 To date, a part of the adopted Partnership Objectives has been fulfilled, and the work towards the implementation of the remaining long-term Partnership objectives are being carried out.